arafat717/nxt-lv-assignment-two/README.md

 - Request Body: Updated user data (similar structure as in user creation).

-- Response: Updated user object and make sure that the password field is not included in the response data.
-If you can't find information about the user, show a clear message.
-Use either `instance` or `static` method to determine if the user exist or not.
-(Use the [format for error messages](#sample-error-response) that is given below.)
+- Response:the password field is not included in the response data.
 ```json
 {
     "success": true,